mulle-objc/mulle-objc-runtime/dox/load/LOAD.md

 <p style="page-break-before:always;"></p>

+## Call `+load` before or after addition to runtime ?

+One question is, if `+load` should be called before the class or category is added to the runtime system or after.
+If the `+load` is called before the addition, the following functionality is unavailable in `+load`:

+#### For classes

+* you can't message the metaclass.
+If your class is called "Foo" you can't call `+[Foo ...]`.
+Obviously your class is not discoverable by other classes.

+#### For categories

+* you can't message any instance or class-methods, that are part of your category.

+This is not desirable and expected by the user (class programmer).
+Is it avoidable ?

 ## +load in mulle-objc-runtime

-The **mulle-objc-runtime** supports classes, that depend on a superclass and protocol classes and it supports categories, that additionally depend on other categories of the same class.
+The **mulle-objc-runtime** allows classes and categories to specify arbitrary dependencies on other classes and categories for `+load` calls.
+It is the burden of the `+load` author to ensure, that there are no cycles.

+The **mulle-objc-runtime** automatically detects dependencies on superclasses and protocolclasses for classes.
+It detects dependencies on its base class and protocolclasses for categories.

+The user specified dependencies are given by `+dependencies` which returns an array of `struct _mulle_objc_dependency`.

+Each dependency either specifies the missing classid for a class, or the missing classid/categoryid pait for a category.

+### Rules of `+load`

+1. A `+load` method is only executed once per class or category
+2. The `+load` method of a class is executed before `+initialize` of the class.
+3. At `+load` time a class can be sure that:

+    3.1 It's superclass is present and has run `+load`

+    3.2 All protocolclasses are present and have run `+load`

+    3.3 All +dependencies are present and have run `+load`

+4. At `+load` time a category can be sure that:

+   4.1 It's class is present and has run `+load`

+   4.2 All protocolclasses are present and have run `+load`

+   4.3 All +dependencies are present and have run `+load`
+5. A class or category who's dependencies are not satisfied, is not added to the runtime system immediately.
+Instead its addition is postponed, until the requirements are met.

+### Other consequence of this design

+Other C `__attribute__(constructor)` code and C++ initializers are unsequenced in relationship to `+load`.
+Shared libraries do not impose a sequencing order nor do they imply `+load` execution guarantees for contained loadable.

+In general it is bad style to trigger `+initialize` in your or another classes `+load`, since a category may wish to override it with it's own code.

+If a category does override `+initialize`, it should query the state bit with `_mulle_objc_class_get_state_bit( cls, MULLE_OBJC_CACHE_INITIALIZED)` during it's `+ load` and `abort()`, if the bit is set already.

+The MulleObjCFoundation for example guarantees, that its classes or categories do not trigger `+initialize` during `+load`.

+## How classes and categories are loaded in mulle-objc-runtime

 > A **class** is created with the information of a **loadclass**, a **category**
 > is added with the information of a **loadcategory**.
 A loadclass or loadcategory
 > is called a loadable for short.

 If we assume, that the executable is composed of a complete set of loadcategories and loadclasses without missing dependencies, then all classes and categories will be installed ahead of `main`.
 They get installed via `__attribute__((constructor))` function calls to `mulle_objc_loadinfo_unfailing_enqueue`, the **mulle-clang** compiler emits:

 ![Excecutable](executable.svg)

+### Naivety doesn't cut it

-This following diagram charts the loading process of classes and categories, that could be implemented in `mulle_objc_loadinfo_unfailing_enqueue`, if the load-order of `.o` files in an executable was perfectly sorted according to dependencies:
+This following diagram charts the loading process of classes and categories, that could be implemented, **if the load-order** of `.o` files in an executable **is perfectly sorted** according to dependencies:

 ![Naive loading](load_loop.svg)

-> #### `+load` before or after addition ?
->
-> One question is, if `+load` should be called before the class or category is added
-> to
-> the runtime system or after.
-If the `+load` is called before the addition, the
-> following functionality is unavailable in `+load`:
->
-> **Classes**
->
-> * you can't message the metaclass.
-If your class is called "Foo" you can't call `+[Foo ...]`.
-Obviously your class is not discoverable by other classes.
->
-> **Categories**
->
-> * you can't message any instance or class-methods, that are part of your category.
->
-> This is not desirable and expected by the user (class programmer).
-Is it avoidable ?

 #### Necessity of a wait-queue